 The Historic Main House (rooms 1 - 7)

-A classic Maine seacoast home built in 1840, the large front porch welcomes you to the Main House at our B&B. Offering views across the lawn, above Boothbay Harbor, and into the sea beyond, the Main House was originally the family home of Cyrus and Mary McKown and their five children, and remained in the family until 1930.
-The current innkeepers are only the fifth owners!
+Welcome to the Main House at our B&B - a classic Maine seacoast home built in 1840 welcomes you to Topside Inn.
+Offering views across the lawn into Boothbay Harbor and the sea beyond, the Main House was originally the family home of Cyrus and Mary McKown and their five children, and remained in the family until 1930.
+Converted to hospitality use since then, the current innkeepers are only the fifth owners of this "best in town" spot!

-Inside the front door are common areas used by all guests.
-The main hall includes the reception desk, along with a wall of information about local activities: walking maps, event flyers, schedules for boat excursions, and brochures from local shops and galleries are easy to access at any time.
-A comfortable living room is in front, and the serving room in back starts serving at breakfast, and is used throughout the day for ice, snacks, tea and barware.
+Inside on the main level are common areas used by all guests.
+The lobby and reception desk are easy to access at any time for information about local activities: walking maps, local guides, event flyers, schedules for boat excursions, brochures from local shops and galleries are waiting for you.
+A comfortable living room is in front, with lounge chairs, game table, gas fireplace, and plenty to read.
+You can also review local restaurant menus before walking down the hill to dinner.
 The dining room along the western side offers great views of morning light across the harbor and evening sunsets.
+The guest kitchen is accessible at any time for Keurig coffee, tea, ice, wine glasses and barware.
+A microwave oven, refrigerator, chilled drinking water, dishes and cutlery are all available for guests' use.

 Also on the main floor is Room 1, a large king-bed room with two leather lounge chairs and ottomans nestled into the front window bay.
 The only first-floor guest room in the Main House is big on space, comfort, and style, and it is perfect for those looking for accommodations with fewer stairs and can sacrifice a little on privacy.